HelenJane2123/dental_clinic/README.md

     - Once added by Super Admin -> create account in account table with user_type = ádmin
     - account id should be the same in doctor_id

+Email Notification
+1. Patient
+    - When booking an appointment
+    - When editing an appointment

+2. Doctor
+    - When booking an appointment
+    - When editing an appointment
+    - When user uploaded the proof of payment